 A lot of people think that once they finish rehab, their addictions will be “cured” and they can move on with their lives.
 Unfortunately, there is no cure for addiction.
 There are many ways to treat it, and it is possible for people to live normal lives, and even thrive.
 But doing so typically requires receiving some type of ongoing treatment and/or support.

 A lot of people start by going through an inpatient program and then transitioning into an IOP or outpatient rehab as a part of their aftercare plan.
 Others may begin with outpatient rehab and then begin attending Narcotics Anonymous meetings.
 It all depends on what works best for the individual.

 Even with the most stellar program, no addiction can be treated completely within a month’s time.
 It can take much longer before people start to feel like themselves, but every step they take is a step in the right direction.

-As we mentioned earlier, there are many excellent drug treatment programs located in Scottsdale, Arizona.
+As we mentioned earlier, there are many excellent drug treatment programs.
 But how do you know if you have chosen the right one to meet your individual needs?
 You may want to start by answering the following questions:

 - Is the rehab facility accredited by the Joint Commission?

 - Does the program provide you with the type of treatment you need?

 - Does the rehab participate with your insurance plan so that your costs stay as low as possible?